nextcloud/documentation/admin_manual/configuration_files/external_storage/google.rst

 .. figure:: images/google-drive10.png

-This should take you back to the 0Auth screen, with a summary of your settings and editing buttons.
+This should take you back to the OAuth screen, with a summary of your settings and editing buttons.
 This contains your ``Client ID`` and ``Client Secret``, which you need to set up your ownCloud connection.